Ylandolsi/booking_monorepo/backend/Booking/notes.md

 -Session after being booked should not become available

+- add fallback for profiule pictire when showing session  , front and back
+- add timezone in the frontend for each request
 - Create wallet for each user by default !
 - fix session price on frontend
 - fix availbility on front